qpwoeirut/2048-solver/notes.md

   * hardcoding the path to sparsehash in export.sh nonideal
 * clear up cache parts that aren't needed
 * look into [emscripten optimizations](https://emscripten.org/docs/optimizing/Optimizing-Code.html)
+* i think the actual 2048 game starts with 2 tiles on the board?